tweag/ghc/docs/users_guide/exts/linear_types.rst

 * Passing ``x`` to a *linear* function
 * Pattern-matching on ``x`` and using each argument exactly once in the same fashion.
-* calling it as a function and use the result exactly once in the same fashion.
+* Calling it as a function and using the result exactly once in the same fashion.

 With ``-XLinearTypes``, you can write ``f :: a #-> b`` to mean that